CUBRID/cubrid-manual/en/sql/schema/table_stmt.rst

     RENAME  [TABLE | CLASS] [schema_name.]old_table_name {AS | TO} [schema_name.]new_table_name [{, [schema_name.]old_table_name {AS | TO} [schema_name.]new_table_name}];

 *   *schema_name*: Specifies the schema name.
-If omitted, the schema name of current session is used.
+If omitted, the schema name of the current session is used.
 The schema of the table to be changed and the schema of the new table must be the same.
 *   *old_table_name* : Specifies the old table name to be renamed.
 *   *new_table_name* : Specifies a new table name(maximum: 254 bytes).